biobii/fylite/docs/form-validation.md

 Use `old` helper for keep input value.

 ## Available Validation Rules
-* required - field can't be empty.
+* required - field can't be empty
-* min - define minimum characters of field.
+* min - define minimum characters of field
-* max - define maximum characters of field.
+* max - define maximum characters of field
-* string - input field should be string.
+* string - input field should be string
-* numeric - input field should be numeric.
+* numeric - input field should be numeric
-* integer - input field should be integer.
+* integer - input field should be integer
-* boolean - input field should be boolean.
+* boolean - input field should be boolean
-* array - input field should be an array.
+* array - input field should be an array
-* unique - filter existing data in specific table.
+* unique - filter existing data in specific table

 ## Related Documentation
 * [Controller](https://github.com/biobii/fylite/blob/master/docs/controller.md)